EvgenyNerush/easy-xray/README.md

 # easy-xray

-*Script for Linux which makes XRay installation and configuration easy.*
+*Script for Linux which makes XRay installation and configuration easy*

 (todo) [Readme in Russian](README.ru.md)

 (todo) [Readme in Chinese](README.cn.md)

 [XRay (aka ProjectX)](https://xtls.github.io/en/) is a frontier solution to surpass the internet censorship.
 It can work as a server and as